Meet Leala; Clinical and Sports Massage Therapist.

 Hello, I'm Maggie, the owner of Oakland Body Therapy.
 I'm a certified Massage Practitioner, Fascial Stretch Therapist, barre fitness, stretch and foam rolling instructor.
 I focus on bringing mobility and ease of movement to my clients by any means necessary, and I enjoy empowering people to take charge of their bodies and learn to heal their pain.
 My bodywork practice in nestled here in Oakland, California, but I reach a larger audience by co-owning the business it's nestled in, Remedy Barre and Foam Rolling.
 I've been practicing massage therapy since 2005 and I'm grateful to be in a field that offers such broad opportunity for change, growth and improvement.

 And the long one:

 I was 3 when my mom put me in ballet class for the first time.
 I pretty much kicked and screamed about it my entire childhood, but she wouldn’t let me quit because she swore (and still swears, like any good mom) that I was the best one there.
 Now that I’m removed from that life, I can objectively say that I think most of the time she was right.

 It wasn’t because I was blessed with a long, graceful body; in fact, I was kind of the opposite.
-I was short, and and I had thick legs.
+I was short, and I had a thickness to me.
 Looking back on those times, I realize now that I was a good ballet dancer because I felt my body in a way I couldn’t explain.
 When I extended my arms out to my sides they never just hung there…they constantly lengthened and subtly unfurled from my scapulae all the way down to the tip of my fingers.
 When I lifted my leg it didn’t just lift and stop, it grew.
 From my core at the bottom of my ribs, into my hip girdle, spiraling down my leg and all the way down to my reaching, pointed toes.
 Extreme energy beamed out entire leg only to finally hit the wall at the other end of the room.
 I could feel everything.
 Every, tiny detail.